 Lady Bosses of Eagle Rock was founded in March 2015, by Michelle Harwell, owner of Michelle Harwell Therapy.
-The group is comprised of approximately 50 members and meets quarterly, rotating locations to the businesses which can host.
-The club’s only requirement is that members identify as female and own brick and mortar business owner within the 90041 zip code.
+The group consists of approximately 50 members and meets quarterly, rotating locations to the businesses which can host.
+The club’s only requirement is that members identify as female and own a brick and mortar establishment within the 90041 zip code.
 Each meeting focuses on one informational aspect of business, ranging from accounting to social media or business security, as well as supporting each other in their personal experiences as female entrepreneurs in a typically male-dominated career.

 “Women want to know other women, and we have this unique capacity to build community and learn from each other and support each other,” Harwell said.